-- Determine the band structure of semiconductors when supplied with basic materials properties and apply their knowledge of quantum mechanics. - Calculate carrier distributions in thermal equilibrium and non-thermal equilibrium conditions for intrinsic and doped semiconductors. - Apply basic semiconductor drift-diffusion equations to determine current flow in semiconductor devices. - Differentiate between the fundamental difference of p/n junctions and field effect transistors - Determine the alignment of metal-semiconductor band diagrams and identify whether the junction is Ohmic or Schottky. - Design a bipolar transistor, metal-oxide-semiconductor, and/or a field effect transistor that meets specific performance criteria through the selection of the appropriate semiconductor material(s), doping, and device dimensions.
+- Determine the band structure of semiconductors when supplied with basic materials properties and apply their knowledge of quantum mechanics. - Calculate carrier distributions in thermal equilibrium and non-thermal equilibrium conditions for intrinsic and doped semiconductors. - Apply basic semiconductor drift-diffusion equations to determine current flow in semiconductor devices. - Differentiate between the fundamental difference of PN junctions and field effect transistors - Determine the alignment of metal-semiconductor band diagrams and identify whether the junction is Ohmic or Schottky. - Design a bipolar transistor, metal-oxide-semiconductor, and/or a field effect transistor that meets specific performance criteria by selecting the appropriate semiconductor material(s), doping, and device dimensions.

 II.
-PREREQUSITES & COREQUISITES
+PREREQUISITES & COREQUISITES